Stinocon/CarddassKeeper/README.md

 So, if you care about your collection data, make sure to **back up your files manually** before doing any of the above.
 Use the export or save options provided (if any), or just copy-paste your data somewhere safe.

 Basically: demo use is **at your own risk**.
 No server magic here, just pure static magic.

 ---

+## Work in progress

+There are obviously some rough edges and potential improvements planned:

+- The mobile version looks weird and needs some serious TLC
+- Adding a column to track whether a card is already owned or just ordered
+- Including useful links to websites and resources about the Carddass collection

+If you want to contribute or suggest features, feel free to open an issue or a pull request!

+---